moble/PostNewtonian/README.md

 Introduction
 ============

-The current state of PN literature is somewhat confusing to anyone wishing to implement PN evolutions.
+The current state of PN literature is somewhat confusing to anyone who is not already well versed in that literature---and even to those who are.
 There is a huge array of sources, each of which provides partial or outdated listings of the various PN expressions.
 For example, a recent paper describing a new spin-orbit contribution to the gravitational-wave flux might give the complete expression for all spin-orbit terms in the flux, but omit non-spinning and spin-spin terms.
 This leaves anyone wishing to collect the most accurate and up-to-date PN expressions to search through a vast literature, sorting out various conventions.
-Even worse, this is generally done in isolation by one person, whose work is then lost to other people.
+Even worse, this is generally done in isolation by one person, whose work must then be duplicated by others.

 This project aims to correct that situation by providing a simple framework for collecting PN expressions, combining them to